Luke Joeckel

-Luke Tobias Joeckel (/ˈdʒəʊkəl/; born November 6, 1991) is a former American football offensive lineman.
-He was drafted by the Jacksonville Jaguars second overall in the 2013 NFL Draft.
-He played college football at Texas A&M, starting all 37 games at left tackle from 2010 to 2012.
+Luke Tobias Joeckel (/ˈdʒəʊkəl/; born November 6, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Jacksonville Jaguars second overall in the 2013 NFL draft.
+He played college football for the Texas A&M Aggies, starting all 37 games at left tackle from 2010 to 2012.
 In his final year, he won the Outland Trophy, awarded to the nation's top college football interior lineman, and was named a unanimous All-American.
 He was also a member of the Seattle Seahawks.

-Early years
+Early life

 A native of Arlington, Texas, Joeckel attended Arlington High School, where he was an All-State offensive lineman for the football team.
 As a senior, he anchored an offensive line that averaged just under 475 yards per game in the 2009 season.
 His twin brother, Matt, played quarterback for Arlington.
 His older brother, David, played offensive lineman at DePauw.
 Joeckel's father, David, now a trial lawyer in Fort Worth, was a four-year letterman and three-year starter as an offensive lineman at Texas Tech (teammates with Joe Walter), under coaches Rex Dockery and Jerry Moore, 1979–1982.
 His grandfather, Reece Washington, played tight end for Texas Tech.